TischerT/baikal-ical-to-googlecal/README.md

      4. You need to enter email adress of the new user created in step 2.
 Enter the email including the mailto: prefix.
 5. Reload the admin panel.
 Open user/calendar options (Users and resources), if not already open
 6. Click the info button (i) in the calendar section of the new user and copy the URI
-7. Add "?export" (sans quotation marks) at the very end of this URI to enable export of ICS.
+7. Add "?export" (sans quotation marks) at the very end of this URL to enable export of ICS.
 It will look like this: https://your-baikal-url.com/dav.php/calendars/user/calendarname?export

-You may now pass the export-URI and the login credentials of the new user to anyone who wants to view the calendar.
+You may now pass the export-URL and the login credentials of the new user to anyone who wants to view the calendar.

 ## automate the export with php and a cron job